MetaMask/delegation-toolkit/packages/smart-accounts-kit/README.md

 ---

-[Head to our documentation](https://docs.gator.metamask.io) to learn more about the Delegation Toolkit.
+[Head to our documentation](https://docs.gator.metamask.io) to learn more about the MetaMask Smart Accounts Kit.

 ## Contributing